murkl/arch-os-manager/docs/README.md

 Paru is preconfigured in `/etc/paru.conf`.
 Old configurations are copied to `/etc/paru.conf.20240919170446`, for example (before editing).

-## Settings
+## Config

-Edit the settings with the built-in editor in Arch OS Manager or edit the config file manually.
+Edit the config with the built-in editor in Arch OS Manager or edit the config file manually.

 ```
 CONTENT_MAX_WIDTH=110                 # Cut text after width in packages & logs (min: 50)